pentora-ai/pentora/pkg/fingerprint/testdata/README.md

 ## CI/CD Integration

 The fingerprint validation workflow automatically runs on every PR that touches `pkg/fingerprint/**`.
 It compares validation metrics between the PR branch and main baseline, posting results as a PR comment.

+**Bot Authentication**: The workflow uses `PENTORABOT_ISSUE_TOKEN` secret to post comments as `pentorabot`, which allows it to work with both main repo PRs and fork PRs without permission issues.